ScilifelabDataCentre/pathogens-portal/content/english/support_services/tutorial_ena/tutorial_ena_subroute2.md

 * **project.xml** - This XML file contains the metadata for the study, including e.g. title of the study.

 * **submission.xml** - This file declares one or more Webin submission service actions.
 The action can be `<ADD/>`, which is used to submit new objects.
 The user can decide the study release date, which is the date that the study will become public, along with all data associated with it.
-By default, the release date will be set as two months after the data of submission, but the submitter can select any date within 2 years of the present date.
+By default, the release date will be set as two months after the date of submission, but the submitter can select any date within 2 years of the present date.
 This can be done using the `<HOLD/>` action, and may look e.g. `<HOLD HoldUntilDate="TODO: release date"/>`.
 You can modify release date by replacing `<ADD/>` with `<MODIFY/>`.
 The submission.xml file in the $WORKSHOP folder that you set up, defines the `<ADD/>` action that will allow you to create a new study.

 Edit *project.xml* to create a project alias that is unique to you.
 Once complete, you are ready to send the project.xml and submission.xml files (using the `<ADD/>` action) to the test service using the following cURL command: